-What is FSH Level?
+What is the Normal FSH Level?

 FSH is a hormone produced by the pituitary gland, located at the base of your brain.
 It plays a critical role in reproductive functions for both males and females.
 In women, FSH stimulates the growth and development of ovarian follicles, which contain the eggs.
 In men, it helps regulate sperm production.